 –Rachel Matt Thorn, Girls And Women Getting Out Of Hand: The Pleasure And Politics Of Japan’s Amateur Comics Community,

 Rika would beg to differ.
 She uses the looks like a duck, quacks like a duck rule.
 So in becoming-fujoshi, what the heck is going on?

 We know that there are third- hand muddy post-lacanian footprints all over the new fujoshified Genshiken, via SaitoTamaki and possibly much of the feminist discourse surrounding yaoi that appeared in japanese critical writings in the the last decade.
 Kio Shimoku does do his research.

 A narrative implies a character and a posited subject-view or subjectivity to create motivation and drive a plot.
 The subjectivity of characters is also of paramount importance to the reader’s undersatanding and identification with the character and greater story.

-Shimoku is a male writer toying with almost-female shojo-ish romance, cloaked as done-wrong BL, groping for a convincing altenative.
+Shimoku is a male writer toying with almost-female shoujo-ish romance, cloaked as done-wrong BL, groping for a convincing alternative.
 Perhaps he also has a bigger story in mind.

 What are the alternatives for Hato? becoming-woman? becoming-trans? becoming-gay? becoming-cyborg?